Octavius-Dante/Tetra-Proxima/BAS_GIT_integration/Readme.md

 </br>
 </br>

-Changes can be compared when any item is slected here
+Changes can be compared when any item is selected here
 </br>
 </br>
 <img src="./files/bg_28.png" >